hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - spyware: 1) secretely record everything user enter, upload, download and store on computers or mobile devices; 2) keep itself hidden
   - expolit: a code taking advantage of a software a software vulnerability or security flaw
   - endpoint risks as company vulnerable: 1) malware; 2) expolit
-  - Insecure APIs: a malicious user gained access to an organization’s database from a <span style="color: #bb6600;"></span>cloud-based application programming interface</span> that lacked strong authentication controls
+  - Insecure APIs: a malicious user gained access to an organization's database from a <span style="color: #bb6600;">cloud-based application programming interface</span> that lacked strong authentication controls
-  - compromised credentials: a phishing site appearing to be a legitimate login page captures <span style="color: #bb6600;"></span>user login information</span>
+  - compromised credentials: a phishing site appearing to be a legitimate login page captures <span style="color: #bb6600;">user login information</span>
-  - data breach: a stolen customer database that contained social security numbers and was <span style="color: #bb6600;"></span>published online</span>
+  - data breach: a stolen customer database that contained social security numbers and was <span style="color: #bb6600;">published online</span>
   - worm: a software program that copies itself from one computer to another, without human interaction
   - spam: unwanted messages in an email inbox
+  - back-door virus: any form of program that grants unauthorised access to an entire system via a software or network vulnerability (Trojan malware attacks)
+  - front-door attacks: require the actions of the user to allow the virus to infect the system
   - risk of Internet browser to access cloud-based service: vulnerabilities within protocol